novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-97.md

 Thus, Lee Hyun-woo began his endeavors in 1997 by welcoming guests from the United States.

-They were developers from Al Ta Beast.
+They were developers from [AltaVist].

 "I'm James Rice, the CTO."